Close

 Here are some things that you should consider before including soya in your pregnancy list of foods:

-- Include soya bean in moderation.
+• Include soya bean in moderation.

-- Check with your doctor about what should be the ideal dosage of soya bean in your diet.
+• Check with your doctor about what the ideal dosage of soya bean should be in your diet.

 Soya bean is rich in various nutrients, and is a healthy addition to any diet.
 However, getting professional advice from a doctor or nutritionist before adding this food to your pregnancy diet is recommended.

-Also Read: Eating Capsicum While Pregnant
+Eating Capsicum while Pregnant